DrPaulBrewer/html5csv/README.md

 Optional:  LZString (for compression), numeric.js (for analysis), qunit (for unit testing)

-The optional libraries are all distributed under the MIT-License, and are included in the external-free subdirectory.
+The optional libraries are authored by others and distributed under the MIT-License.
+Verbatim copies recent as of August 2013 are included in the external-free subdirectory.

 ##Example 1: "Hello World"